Skip to main content

 GE-285 Sustainable Communities

-Exploration of changes in U.S. and global economic landscape, 1970 to present.
+Exploration of changes in US and global economic landscape, 1970 to present.
 Approaches to sustainable economic development.

 3 credits